-In the 21st century, it is as though humanity has been sedated through the stratagems of the enemy.
+In the 21st century, it is as though humanity has been sedated through the enemy’s stratagems.
 Biblical truth is no longer part of the collective consciousness.
 Reverence for the Father, living God has waned to historic lows.
 The Word of God, the foundation upon which much of Western civilization was based, is no longer valued, respected, understood, or accurately taught.
 The Father’s revelation is no longer considered a source of knowledge worthy of consideration.

 In 1995 William MacDonald presciently warned, “We might think that plagues are no longer a threat because of modern antibiotics and wonder drugs.
 However, the great killer diseases are not conquered but merely dormant.
 They can spread throughout the world as fast as jet aircraft can carry.”
 That is precisely what happened in 2020.
-Killer pathogens are lurking, waiting to be released upon an unsuspecting and unprepared world.
+Killer pathogens are lurking, awaiting release upon an unsuspecting and unprepared world.
 Was 2020 just the beginning?

 Many portions of the prophetic Scriptures speak of horrific events to come.
-One well-known prediction referred to as the Four Horsemen of the Apocalypse stands out (Revelation 6:1-8).
+One well-known prediction called the Four Horsemen of the Apocalypse stands out (Revelation 6:1-8).

-A drive-by, cursory overview indicates that the four Horsemen accompany the opening of the first four of seven seals.
+From a brief and superficial examination, it appears that the initial four of seven seals are accompanied by the presence of the four Horsemen.
 The first horseman is a conqueror with a bow and crown and rides a white horse.
-The second horseman has a great sword and rides a red horse, picturing war and bloodshed.
-The third carries a balance scale, rides a black horse, and represents famine.
-The fourth horseman rides a pale yellowish-green horse.
-The rider of the fourth horse is named Death.
+The second Horseman, mounted on a red horse and wielding a great sword, symbolizes war and bloodshed.
+The third Horseman carries a balance scale, rides a black horse, and represents famine.
+The rider of the fourth Horseman, who rides a pale yellowish-green horse, is known as Death.